-Online education is growing in popularity, with 30 percent of all students now enrolled in at least one online course.
+Online education is growing in popularity, with a third of all students now enrolled in at least one online course.
 Given the many benefits of online learning—including flexibility and affordability—it’s easy to understand why distance learning is so attractive to prospective students.

 While online learners reap many of the same benefits as their on-campus counterparts, when it comes to networking, some students fear that making meaningful connections will be more difficult, if not impossible, in a virtual setting—after all, it’s hard to hand out business cards through a computer screen!

 Online classes typically have discussion boards for comments and questions regarding assignments.
 Get active in these forums and connect with your fellow students by asking and answering questions regularly.
 Or, if you can’t find the answers to your questions in existing discussions, start a thread of your own.
 By staying engaged in classroom activity and sharing your expertise and opinions, you’ll establish an online personality that can better connect you to others in the class.
 If you consistently post valuable information, your classmates will remember you and be more likely to reach out throughout the semester.